 Within 5 days of getting your appeal, we will send you a letter letting you know we received it.
 Within 30 days, we will tell you our appeal decision.
+If you filed your appeal with L.A.
+Care Health Plan, they will respond within the same timeframes.

-If you or your doctor wants us to make a fast decision because the time it takes to resolve your appeal would put your life, health, or ability to function in danger, you can ask for an expedited (fast) review.
-To ask for an expedited review, call us at 1-800-464-4000 (TTY 711).
-We will make a decision within 72 hours of receiving your appeal.
+If you or your doctor wants Kaiser Permanente or L.A.
+Care Health Plan to make a fast decision because the time it takes to resolve your appeal would put your life, health, or ability to function in danger, you can ask for an expedited (fast) review.
+To ask for an expedited review, call us at 1-800-464-4000 (TTY 711) or call L.A.
+Care Health Plan at